davieduardo001/pop-forge/README.md

-Great!
-Based on your description and the existing repository structure, here's a more complete and personalized `README.md` for your project:

----

 # 🧬 pop-forge

 **pop-forge** is a personal automation toolkit for setting up my development workspace quickly and consistently.
 It centralizes all my automation scripts into a single entry point and handles everything from cloning repositories, installing essential tools, downloading apps, and preparing the environment I work in — all with minimal manual effort.